Associate a file type with a file-comparison tool

 To perform this procedure, you must be a member of the Administrators or Users security group on the computer where Visual Studio is installed.
-For more information, see Permission reference for Team Foundation Server.
+For more information, see Permissions and groups reference.

 To associate a file type with a third-party compare tool